 - From the edge of your chair, plant your feet flat on the floor with the legs together and knees bent at a 90-degree angle.

 - Take a deep breath as you sit tall, then exhale to bend forward from the hips, folding your torso over your thighs.

 - Let your head fall, releasing any tension in the neck.
 Reach your arms down to your toes and hold for 5 to 10 breaths.

-Finish your chair yoga session with a deep hip stretch and rejuvenating posture, happy baby.
+Finish your chair yoga session with a deep hip stretch and a rejuvenating Happy Baby pose!

 - Start from the forward bend position.
-Open the feet and knees until they are slightly wider than hip-distance.
+Open the feet and knees until they are slightly wider than the hip distance.

 - Lift your upper body halfway, like coming into a halfway lift (your spine should be parallel to the floor, as shown in the photo).